michaelbuii/personal-website/data/labs/AWS/S3 Buckets.md

 You can create lifecycle rules for all objects inside the bucket or based on prefixes, tags, or object size.

+1. Navigate to `management` to configure lifecycle rules
-1. Setting a rule scope
+1. Setting a rule scope - here we're going to only apply the rule to certain objects
    ![](https://bui.blob.core.windows.net/labs/Lab_2022_08_01_58_12.webp)
-2. Set filters to apply to items
+1. Set filters to apply to items - we'll apply this rule to objects with the documents prefix
    ![](https://bui.blob.core.windows.net/labs/Lab_2022_08_01_00_46.webp)
-3. Select what you want to do to the objects
+1. Select what you want to do to the objects
    ![](https://bui.blob.core.windows.net/labs/Lab_2022_08_01_01_39.webp)
-4. Select where to move the items
+1. Select where to move the items
    ![](https://bui.blob.core.windows.net/labs/Lab_2022_08_01_02_34.webp)
-5. Now items inside the documents prefix (folder) will be placed in glacier deep archive after 15 days
+1. Now items inside the documents prefix (folder) will be placed in glacier deep archive after 15 days
    ![](https://bui.blob.core.windows.net/labs/Lab_2022_08_01_03_49.webp)